MaxChen11/MaxProgrammingPortfolio/index.md

 # Max Chen's Programming Portfolio

-An amalgamation of programming projects by me
+A collection of computer programming projects made by me

 ## C++ Projects

 ## Javascript Projects

+## A poem

   Roses are red